udaykumar0515/python-chatroom/README.md

 # Python Encrypted Chatroom

 A **terminal-based encrypted chatroom** built using Python sockets.
-It supports **multi-client messaging, private messages, file sharing with corruption detection, and encryption demonstration**.
+It supports **multi-client messaging, private messages, file sharing with corruption detection, chat history persistence, and admin monitoring**.

 This was developed as a **course-end project for Computer Networks**.